paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

   (C) Provision of facilities for use by the Secretary concerned.

-  (D) Provision or payment of utility services for the Secretary concerned.
+  (D) Provision or payment of utility services for the Secretary concerned, which shall prioritize energy resilience in the event of commercial grid outages.

   (E) Provision of real property maintenance services for the Secretary concerned.